deepakgouda/nerdynet/_pages/talks.md

 ---

+<a class="in-text" href="../assets/pdf/MANRS.pdf" target="_blank">Mind Your MANRS: Measuring the MANRS Ecosystem </a> <br>
+What has been the impact of MANRS initiative on the global internet routing?

+---

 <a class="in-text" href="../assets/pdf/Video_Deraining.pdf" target="_blank">Video Deraining and Desnowing</a> <br>
 An improved algorithm to remove rain streaks from video frames and comparative analysis with existing methods on synthetic datasets.